 Parturition refers to the birth of the baby as a result of forceful uterine contractions.
-Two main effects which lead to production of such contractions are hormonal changes and mechanical factors.
+Two main effects which lead to the production of such contractions are hormonal changes and mechanical factors.

 - During pregnancy, the placenta produces estrogen and progesterone in excessive amounts.
-Estrogen promotes uterine contractility while progesterone inhibits it.
-It has been hypothesized that at the time of delivery the ratio of estrogen to progesterone increases significantly which leads to initiation of uterine contractions.
+Estrogen promotes uterine contractility, while progesterone inhibits it.
+It has been hypothesized that, at the time of delivery, the ratio of estrogen to progesterone increases significantly which leads to initiation of uterine contractions.

-- The pituitary gland of the fetus produces oxytocin while the adrenal glands produce cortisol.
+- The pituitary gland of the fetus produces oxytocin, while the adrenal glands produce cortisol.
 Both of them are the uterine stimulants and initiate uterine contractions.

 - At the time of labor, the fetal membranes secrete prostaglandins, which too will stimulate the cervix and the uterus.

 - When the smooth muscles of the uterus are stretched, their contractile power increases.
 The movements of the fetus cause intermittent stretch of the uterine wall.
-In twin pregnancy, the average time of delivery is 19 days earlier than in single pregnancy.
+In a twin pregnancy, the average time of delivery is 19 days earlier than in single pregnancy.
 This emphasizes the importance of mechanical forces produced by the fetus.

 Initiation of Labor

 This process is known as labor.
-The normal duration of labor in a primary gravida is up to 24 hours and when exceeded, the woman is said to be in an obstructed labor which requires urgent intervention.
+The normal duration of labor in a primary gravida is up to 24 hours and, when exceeded, the woman is said to be in an obstructed labor which requires urgent intervention.
 With multiple pregnancies, the duration of labor significantly reduces.

 The process of labor has been explained on the basis of positive feedback mechanism.

 - As the fetal head descends down into the pelvis, it stretches the cervix.
 This stretch response causes uterine contractions.
-These uterine contractions begin from the fundus of the uterus above and then propagate downwards, causing further stretch of the cervical wall.
+These uterine contractions begin from the fundus of the uterus above and then propagate downwards, causing a further stretch of the cervical wall.
 This re-sends the signals to the uterus to produce another forceful contraction, stronger than the previous one.
-The cervix is stretched and dilated because of this vicious circle and finally the baby comes out of the birth canal.
+The cervix is stretched and dilated because of this vicious circle and finally, the baby comes out of the birth canal.

 - The pain signals from the uterus and the birth canal travel through the spinal cord to give signals to the abdominal muscles.
-These muscles contract forcefully, further aiding the passage of fetus through the birth canal.
-The combined force of contraction of abdominal muscles and the uterus pushing the baby through the birth canal is around 25 pounds.
+These muscles contract forcefully, further aiding the passage of the fetus through the birth canal.
+The combined force of the contraction of the abdominal muscles and the uterus pushing the baby through the birth canal is around 25 pounds.

 - The process of labor is divided into three stages:

 During fetal life, the lungs are non-functional.
 Therefore, the fetus does not have the ability to oxygenate its blood.
 It gets the oxygen and other nutrients directly from the mother via placental circulation.
-Fetal circulatory system is therefore different from an adult circulatory system.
+The fetal circulatory system is therefore different from an adult circulatory system.
 There are several bypass mechanisms discussed below:

 - Ductus venosus shunts the oxygenated blood away from the liver into the inferior vena cava.